 Almond extract!
 It’s actually my favorite baking extract.
 I love its sweet and sophisticated flavor!
 I don’t use it nearly enough… So I made a note in my recipe brainstorming file to change that ASAP. 😉

-To sweeten your healthy peach oatmeal breakfast cake, you’ll skip the refined granulated sugar and use pure maple syrup instead.
-Avoid pancake syrup and sugar-free syrup — you want the kind that comes directly from maple trees!
+To sweeten your healthy peach oatmeal breakfast cake, you’ll use pure maple syrup instead of refined granulated sugar.
+You want the kind that comes directly from maple trees!
 The only ingredient on the label should be “pure maple syrup,” and it generally comes in thin glass bottles or squat plastic jugs (like this!).

 Of course, it’s impossible to make this recipe without one key ingredient… The peaches!
 Both fresh peaches and peaches that have been canned in 100% juice will work.
 I love how that means I can bake this healthy peach oatmeal breakfast cake all year round!

 However, it’s extremely important to thoroughly drain your peaches before adding them to the batter (especially if using canned ones!).
 Remember how I said your oatmeal cake would collapse while cooling if it didn’t have enough protein?
 It will also collapse if there’s too much liquid in the batter… aka if there’s too much peach juice!

 I intentionally devised this recipe so the batter is on the thicker and drier side before you fold in the peaches.
 Yet because they’ll release lots of juice while the cake bakes, you also need to drain off all of the excess juice before adding the diced peaches to the batter.
 If you add your diced peaches to a colander at the very beginning of the recipe, before measuring and mixing together all of the other ingredients, they should be all drained and ready to go when it’s time to fold them in.